billypetersson/Azure-DevOps-Pipeline-Tester/hld.md

-# High-Level Design: Azure DevOps Pipeline Tester
+# High-Level Design: Azure DevOps Pipeline Tester (Plan Only)

 ## 1. Overview

-The Azure DevOps Pipeline Tester is a local PowerShell-based solution that replicates the exact execution flow of Azure DevOps pipelines for infrastructure-as-code testing.
-It enables developers to validate Bicep templates, run compliance checks, and preview deployments locally before committing to the actual CI/CD pipeline.
+The Azure DevOps Pipeline Tester is a local PowerShell-based solution that replicates the plan and validation stages of Azure DevOps pipelines for infrastructure-as-code testing.
+It enables developers to validate Bicep templates, run compliance checks, and preview deployments locally before committing to the actual CI/CD pipeline - without performing actual deployments.

 ## 2. Architecture